cloudmesh-community/sp20-516-246/chapter/ai-services-overview.md

 ![](images/aiservicevendors2.PNG)

-## Choosing AI services and providers
+## Choosing cloud based AI services and providers

 ### Datamation groups by the service provider and what they do best [@sp20-516-246-TopCloud].